sfc-gh-mwies/sunlife-hol/Day1/01 - zero-to-snowflake/README.md

 ![users tab](https://github.com/Snowflake-Labs/sfquickstarts/blob/master/site/sfguides/src/getting_started_with_snowflake/assets/3UIStory_13.png?raw=true)

+---

 Clicking on your username in the bottom right of the UI allows you to change your password, roles, and preferences.
 Snowflake has several system defined roles.
-You are currently in the default role of `SYSADMIN` and will stay in this role for the majority of the lab.
+You are currently in the default role of `SNOWPARK_HOL_ROLE` and will stay in this role for the majority of the lab.

 ![user preferences dropdown](https://github.com/Snowflake-Labs/sfquickstarts/blob/master/site/sfguides/src/getting_started_with_snowflake/assets/3UIStory_14.png?raw=true)

 >  **SYSADMIN**
-The `SYSADMIN` (aka System Administrator) role has privileges to create warehouses, databases, and other objects in an account.
+System Roles like `SYSADMIN` and `ACCOUNTADMIN` have privileges to create warehouses, databases, users and other objects in an account and elevated privileges to manage the account itself.
-In a real-world environment, you would use different roles for the tasks in this lab, and assign roles to your users.
-We will cover more on roles and Snowflake's access control model in Section 9 and you can find additional information in the [Snowflake documentation](https://docs.snowflake.net/manuals/user-guide/security-access-control.html).
+You can find additional information in the [Snowflake documentation](https://docs.snowflake.net/manuals/user-guide/security-access-control.html).

 ## 4. Data Lab: Stock Price & SEC Filings Data